datacarpentry/astronomy-python/_episodes/06-photo.md

 ~~~
 {: .output}

-Here's what the isochrone looks like on the color-magnitude diagram.
+Here is what the isochrone looks like on the color-magnitude diagram.

 ~~~
 plot_cmd(candidate_df)